Melbourne Park, Australia

 Margaret Court Arena, located within Melbourne Sports and Entertainment Precinct (MSEP), Melbourne, Australia, underwent a $183m redevelopment project.
 This transformed it into a new multi-purpose all-weather venue capable of hosting a variety of sports and entertainment events.

-Previously housing an outdoor tennis court, the facility was redeveloped primarily with a retractable roof, which is claimed to be the fastest of its kind in the world, with a closing and opening time of less than five minutes.
-The revamped Margaret Court Arena now provides an expanded seating capacity of 7,500 to host the Australian Open Grand Slam tennis tournament, basketball and netball games, music concerts and other entertainment shows. .
+Previously housing an outdoor tennis court, the facility was redeveloped primarily with a retractable roof, which is claimed to be the fastest of its kind in the world, with a closing and opening time of fewer than five minutes.
+The revamped Margaret Court Arena now provides an expanded seating capacity of 7,500 to host the Australian Open Grand Slam tennis tournament, basketball and netball games, music concerts and other entertainment shows.

 Also known as the Western Precinct Project, the Margaret Court Arena Redevelopment formed part of the $366m Melbourne Park Redevelopment Stage One, which is funded by the Victorian government.
 The project is being developed by Major Projects Victoria, the government’s in-house project delivery agency.